Building Quality Assurance Act

 The aforementioned structures do not fall under consequence class 1 if:

-• They are monuments.
-This applies to national monuments as well as monuments designated by the municipality or province.
-Whether a particular structure is a monument can be found in the National Monument Register or you can check with the municipality.
+• These are listed buildings.
+This applies to both national monuments and those designated by the municipality or province.
+You can check whether a particular structure is a listed building in the National Register of Monuments at , or you can inquire with the municipality.

 • A fire-safe use notification is required.
 For example, a notification fire-safe use is mandatory for business premises intended for more than 150 persons.